 C. How does the G20 function?

 The G20 is based on an annual rotating presidency system that is not very formalized.
 Each year, a G20 member country is responsible for organizing and furthering preliminary negotiations for the summits of the heads of State and government throughout the year.
-France had the honor of assuming this responsibility for 2011, Mexico for 2012.
-Russia assumes the rotating presidency from 1 December 2012 and during the first 11 months of 2013, before Australia takes over in 2014, and then Turkey in 2015.
+France had the honor of assuming this responsibility for 2011, Mexico for 2012, and Russia for 2013.
+Australia assumes the rotating presidency from 1st December 2013 and during the first 11 months of 2014, before Turkey takes over in 2015.

 Under the “Troika” system, which was introduced following the Cannes summit, the incumbent presidencies work with the immediate past and future presidencies to develop the agenda of the preparatory meetings and the summit.